 Are you an adult leader or mentor for a Teen Science Café program?
-This article a number of great ideas on leadership, and how to support teens’ growth as leaders.
-It is specifically about the 4-H model, but since it aligns perfectly with the Teen Science Café Network’s (TSCN) program model, the thoughts expressed here can benefit all adults working with teens to put on a café.
+This article has a number of great ideas on leadership, and how to support teens’ growth as leaders.
+It is focused on the 4-H model, but aligns perfectly with the Teen Science Café Network’s (TSCN) program model, the thoughts expressed here can benefit all adults working with teens to put on a café.

 This is an edited excerpt*, shared with permission** of Teen Leaders: A Leader’s Manual, from the 4-H Council at the University of Vermont Extension service, itself adapted from Montana State University, Teen Leadership Leader’s Manual, July 1996.

-A growing number of 4-H clubs have embraced the Teen Science Café model as a new and popular program offering; the Six Core Design Principles of a Teen Science Café, with the TSCN’s emphasis on teens taking the lead, doing something for one’s community/peers, community involvement, active learning, and adult mentorship, align so well with 4-H’s view of positive youth development. *
+A growing number of 4-H clubs have embraced the Teen Science Café model as a new and popular program offering; the Core Design Principles of a Teen Science Café, with the TSCN’s emphasis on teens taking the lead, doing something for one’s community/peers, community involvement, active learning, and adult mentorship, aligns well with 4-H’s positive youth development. *